karzio/geolocation_app/README.md

 ## Usage

-The GeoLocation model holds data for a web address and this data consists of: latitude, longitude, country, city, and region.
+The GeoLocation model holds data for a web address and this data consists of: latitude, longitude, country, city, and zip code.

 The API has 4 endpoints: